We believe every child has the right to play and to laugh.

 Over a million Rohingya people fled persecution from Myanmar to neighbouring Bangladesh.
 Half are children who now live in refugee camps.
 We worked with a small group to develop games and songs that we could share with thousands of other children living across the refugee camps.

 We work in areas where we can have the biggest impact.
-We do this by working in partnership with other charities who share our values.
+We do this by working in partnership with other charities that share our values.
 This means we can assess where there is the most unmet need and bring more joy to the most number of children.

 Each partnership is different and depends on the needs of the communities we serve.
 What remains the same is that children’s wellbeing is at the heart of every decision we make.